Concept Goals

 To facilitate multidisciplinary research about pet cemeteries and the natural burial of pet remains.
 Such research would include investigations into how (if at all) the particular choice for the disposition of pet remains may be connected to perceptions about other animals and our relationships with them.

-To support systems that will facilitate the transportation of a pet’s remains from one state to another for a natural burial back home.
+To support and announce systems that will facilitate interstate and international transport of a pet’s remains for an earth burial back home.